 Phaeton, Queen or Queen’s-Body – A variation of the Ladies’ Phaeton characterized by a curved bottom line.

-Phaeton, Stanhope – Named after the Earl of Stanhope because of his instance on experiments and changes related to the suspension of Gigs that resulted in the Stanhope vehicle.
+Phaeton, Stanhope – Another of the vehicles of the 1700 and 1800s was named after the Earl of Stanhope because of his instance on experiments and changes related to the suspension of Gigs that resulted in the Stanhope vehicle.
 These changes included the “true platform spring” and the Stanhope pillar.
 This vehicle consisted of a “square-box body, four wheels, and [was] hung on platform-springs without [a] perch.”
 It also had no hood and a front driving seat that was level with the seat of the grooms.